orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 2 Muhammad                     30.6               150 Saudi A… Religious …
     ## 3 Qin Shi Huang                29.5               144 China    Politician

 There is a historical figure that is an outlier considering Asia's spread in the visual.
 By filtering the data for the figure with a page translated into more than 200 languages, we identified this individual as Jesus Christ, whose Wikipedia page has been translated into 214 different languages.
 The next highest was Muhammed, whose article has 150 languages.
-Both were historical figures.
+Both were religious figures.

     ## # A tibble: 1 x 4
     ##   full_name   historical_popularity_index article_languages country